 The test environment is the setting where the testing takes place.
 This phase often involves input from the development or ops team, as they often build and maintain the various environments.
 It’s important to have testing environments that match those of your users.
 For example, if your test group is mainly Android users, you’ll need to be able to test on the Android platform.
 Similarly, if your users are PC users, make sure you can test on Windows.

 After setting up the environment, the development or ops team will need to help the testing team access it through an installation or login process.
-Depending on your product, you might have several testing environments to set up and create access for.
+Depending on your product, you might have several testing environments to set up and grant your team access.

-Entry criteria: The system design and product architecture can be understood.
+Entry criteria: The system design and product architecture are understood.

 Exit criteria: The test environment is ready for use, and an initial smoke test has been run and reported.

 As developers fix reported defects, testers can retest and verify bug fixes.
 Leveraging both manual and automated tests is essential during this phase to ensure good test coverage.
 This is sometimes the most chaotic phase of the STLC because the number of tests to run can quickly mount up.
-Therefore, having the right tools and systems in place to support staying organized, productive, and efficient is vital.
+Therefore, having the right tools and systems in place to support staying organized, productive, and efficient is critical to this part of the STLC.

 Entry criteria: All exit criteria from previous steps.